grafana/k6-docs/src/data/markdown/docs/06 Cloud REST API/01 Cloud REST API/07 Error Handling.md

 All fields are optional except for `message` and `code`.

-The `message` field holds an overall description of the error, and the `code` field is an internal numerical identifier useful when reporting problems to Load Impact support.
+The `message` field holds error description, and the `code` field is an internal numerical identifier useful when reporting problems to Load Impact support.

 The optional `field_errors` object will have keys named after the data field causing a problem (`fieldname1` and `fieldname2` above are just examples) whereas the `errors` array will hold details about any other errors.